agusinac/OmicFlow/README.md

 ## 📋 Metadata File Specification

 OmicFlow expects your sample metadata to follow a **simple, but strict** structure so that all datasets are compatible and validated up‑front.
-Your metadata should be provided as a **CSV (or TSV)** file where **each row = one sample** and the first line should be a header.
-Additional columns are allowed and will be ignored during the metadata validation step.
+Sample metadata can be supplied as a **CSV/TSV** file or as a `data.table` in R. In both cases the sample metadata should contain a header (this is your first line if you supply a file) where **each row = one sample** Additional column names not mentioned here are allowed and will be ignored during the metadata validation step.

 ---